apollack11/vive_tracker_loc/README.md

-# HTC Vive Localization Project
+# HTC Vive Tracker Localization Project
 by Adam Pollack

 The goal of this project is the use HTC Lighthouses to determine the location of an HTC Vive Tracker using only a Raspberry Pi and software.
 The final executable prints the pose of the tracker relative to one lighthouse.